 Kingswood Camp.
 During this traditional day camp, girls explore the fields, woods, rivers, lakes and gardens located on Cranbrook’s 319-acre campus.
 Archery, canoeing and tennis are also in store, along with swimming in the natatorium, Outlaw adds.

-Additional camps include Brookside Tots, Brookside, Cranbrook, Art Studio, Jazz, Robotics and Youth Authors Camp.
+Additional camps include Brookside Tots, Brookside, Cranbrook, Art Studio, Robotics and Youth Authors Camp.
 Learn more about these day camps by visiting the day camps page on Cranbrook’s website.

 Athletic camps are also an option for kids who are looking to be a bit more active this summer.